mlhartme/stool/client/documentation.md

 The following environment variables can be used to configure Stool server in `$STOOL_HOME/server/server.yml`.

 * **ADMIN**
   Email of the person to receive validation failures and exception mails.
 Empty to disable these emails.
   Type string, default empty.
 Example: `Max Mustermann <max@mustermann.org>`.
 * **APP_PROPERTIES_FILE** and **APP_PROPERTIES_PREFIX**
-  Where in a war file to locate the properties file to configure build arguments.
+  Where in a war file to locate the properties file that defines build arguments.
 * **AUTO_REMOVE**
   Days to wait before removing an expired stage. -1 to disable this feature.
 Type number, default -1.
 * **DISK_QUOTA**